lobiaminor/dnaEncoding/README.md

 3. 9/7 lifting scheme: we dont know how to implement it.
 Help?
 Maybe not use it

+4. Compression ratio: how to calculate it?
+(We are going from base 2 to base 4 so hmm)

 # To-do list

 1- Put together encoder/decoder and transforms: scanning